FLCAC-admin/FLCAC-docs/docs/FlowMappingInstructions.md

 * Be cognizant of the presence of isomers if using chemical formula as a basis for flow mapping (i.e. one chemical formula can be associated with >1 flow names).
 * Not all contexts exist for all flows within the FEDEFL
-    * Source water flows marked as resource, in ground (or similar) cannot be mapped to resource/ground/subterranean context as only the more general resource/ground context exists for Water in FEDEFL.
+    * Source water flows marked as `resource, in ground` (or similar) cannot be mapped to `resource/ground/subterranean` context as only the more general `resource/ground` context exists for Water in FEDEFL.
-    * Source Natural Gas flows marked as resource, in ground (or similar) will map to resource/air contexts in FEDEFL.
-No ‘resource/ground’ context exists within FEDEFL for Natural Gas.
+    * Source Natural Gas flows marked as `resource, in ground` (or similar) will map to `resource/air` contexts in FEDEFL.
+No `resource/ground` context exists within FEDEFL for Natural Gas.
 * Use of the suggested INDEX() match function will return the first identified instance of a viable mapping.
 The first match may not be the best match.
 * If using Excel’s index/match functions, be aware of matches that may be case sensitive (e.g. mg vs Mg) or matches that involve special characters (t*km), where * is a special character, as these can lead to undesired matches.